Employee attrition used to be a mystery. Here's how you can unlock insights with AI.

-The Human Resources department is in charge of taking care of employee’s well being and ensuring they are happy with their position.
-With machine learning you can actually predict employee attrition to see what causes a valuable employee to leave or stay with a company.
+The Human Resources (HR) department is in charge of taking care of employee’s well being and ensuring they are happy with their position.
+With machine learning, you can actually predict employee attrition to see what causes a valuable employee to leave or stay with a company.
 This is perfect for HR managers planning their hiring and auditing employee experience.

 What is Employee Attrition?

 According to Jobzology, “Staff attrition refers to the loss of employees through a natural process, such as retirement, resignation, elimination of a position, personal health, or other similar reasons.
 With attrition, an employer will not fill the vacancy left by the former employee.”